 7.1 The timescales for the roll-out are still provisional with OSCT indicating the LACCs being in place for Summer/Autumn.
-Notwithstanding, as mentioned above, further detail such as job descriptions, confirmation of funding and confirmation of the preferred model by the OSCT are still outstanding.
-In anticipation and preparation of the roll-out Merseyside and Cheshire Local Authority Chief Executives and Vulnerable People's Fora are asked:
+Notwithstanding, as mentioned above, further detail such as job descriptions, confirmation of funding and confirmation of the preferred model by the OSCT are still being progressed, on the basis of the Three Hub Model described in paragraph 6.2.